alldynovryaldy/alldynovryaldy/README.md

 Web Developer
 -------------

-I am a graduate of the Informatics Engineering Study Program, Ahmad Dahlan University.
 I am currently working in a government agency as a programmer since 2019.
 Have experience in developing websites for more than 2 years.
 Familiar with PHP frameworks such as codeigniter, laravel, and also Library Javascript such as Jquery, understand SQL database concepts such as MySQL, Rest Api for app integration.

 * 🖥️  See my portfolio at [Portfolio](http://alldynovryaldy.github.io)
 * ✉️  You can contact me at [alldybmw@gmail.com](mailto:alldybmw@gmail.com)